Paramodular Abelian Varieties of Odd Conductor

-If $\cV$ is an $\go$-module scheme, the lemma above makes subquotient $\go$-module schemes correspond to $\go[G_{\Q}]$-module subquotients.
-As an alternative to this lemma, one could use the Mayer-Vietoris sequence of \cite[Prop 2.4]{Sch1}.
+If $\cV$ is an $\go$-module scheme, then $\go$-module scheme subquotients of $\cV$ correspond to $\go[G_\Q]$-module subquotients of $V$ by this lemma.
+While we depend on this lemma, the reader could instead rely on the Mayer-Vietoris sequence of \cite[Prop 2.4]{Sch1}.

-Consider a strictly increasing filtration of $\go$-module schemes over $R_S$,
+Consider a strictly increasing filtration of $\go$-module schemes over $\Z_S$,

-with $\cW$ annihilated by a power of $\gl$.
+where $\cW$ is $\gl$-primary and the inclusions are closed immersions.
 We denote the list of successive quotients by $\gr \cF=[\dots,\cW_i/\cW_{i-1},\dots]$, often writing $\gr \cW$ without explicitly naming the filtration from which it arose.
-When $\cF$ is a composition series, the multiset of group schemes appearing in $\gr \cF$ may depend on the choice of $\cF$.
+When $\cF$ is a composition series, the multiset of module schemes appearing in $\gr \cF$ may depend on the choice of $\cF$.
 By the Jordan-H\"older theorem, the corresponding multiset of irreducible Galois modules does not.

-We say that $\cW$ or $\cF$ is {\em unipotent} if all the composition factors are isomorphic to $\Zl$ or $\Ml$, i.e.\! their associated Galois modules are one-dimensional over $\F_{\gl}$.
+We say that $\cW$ or $\cF$ is {\em prosaic} if all the composition factors are isomorphic to $\Zl$ or $\Ml$, i.e.\! their associated Galois modules are one-dimensional over $\F_{\gl}$.